 Paid-up capital is a number of investments invested by business owners and investors in a certain amount.
 The goal is to expand the business.
-In other words, the equity or property rights of the shareholders, equal to already deposited capital.
+In other words, the equity or property rights of the shareholders, are equal to already deposited capital.

 There are two parts of this capital that include share capital and agio or disagio stock.
-Stock capital is the amount of stock value that passes through business.
-While agio or disagio is the difference in the amount of shareholder deposits with the nominal amount.
+Stock capital is the amount of stock value that passes through a business.
+While agio or disagio is the difference in the number of shareholder deposits with the nominal amount.
 Agio represents the above nominal, while disagio is the opposite.

 Donation or grant capital

 It is not uncommon for a company to receive additional capital when it comes to donations or grants.
-Based on the understanding equity is a total wealth deducted with a liability.
+Based on the understanding equity is total wealth deducted from a liability.
 That’s why increased assets from grants or donations would increase corporate equity.
 The capital derived from donations or grants is when companies record additional assets without going through capital expenditures.

 Capital from reassessment

 The company sometimes does reviews of its assets.
 When then in the assessment there is an adjustment, there is a change in the company’s balance sheet.
 For example, the asset of a property may increase in value, and the value of equity will increase as well.
 This type of capital comes from the rest of previous periods in accounting for later periods.
-This was intended that the remaining capital of the previous period could be more maximum for additional business needs in the future.
+This was intended so that the remaining capital of the previous period could be maximum for additional business needs in the future.

 Unshared profits are the remainder or amount of the company’s profits derived from previous years and not divided.
-This type of capital can be taken by those who are entitled as dividends next time.
+This type of capital can be taken by those who are entitled to dividends next time.
 In order to finance the distribution of the dividends, the company must own several other reserves.
 The GMS, for example, will determine the dividends held back on the open company.